| | |

 thou eatest thereof thou shalt surely die"; because it is impossible for an immortal

 being to die.
 This is a logical conclusion.
+On the

 other hand, say they, Had he been mortal, wherein could have consisted the threat or